raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ### separation of concerns

 Of course, all we've done so far is moved the "faffing about" out of our code and we're doing it by hand.
-That's bad,we don't want to retrain our eyes to read QuadTrees instead of flat arrays, and we don't want to sit at a computer all day manually translating QuadTrees to flat arrays and back.
+That's bad: we don't want to retrain our eyes to read quad trees instead of flat arrays, and we don't want to sit at a computer all day manually translating quad trees to flat arrays and back.

 If only we could write some code to do it for us...
 Some recursive code...